 We have tailored our process to produce an affordable uncontested divorce.
 We always represent our clients in uncontested divorces for a low,flat fee.
 You will know exactly what you will pay for your uncontested divorce in Georgia before we start the process.
 There are no hidden fees or costs.

 While our fees do not include court costs, we tell you exactly what the court costs will be for your divorce case during out initial consultation.

 Inexpensive Georgia Divorce:

-We presently represent clients with our full service process in 45 Georgia counties.
+We represent clients using our uncontested divorce process in 45 Georgia counties.
 Our fee varies somewhat from county-to-county and also depends on whether you and your spouse have minor children together.
 The typical flat fee is $399 for an uncontested divorce with no minor children or $749 if there are minor children involved.
-Our flat fee does not include the court costs which may be as low as $210 or as high as around $260.
-Again, this varies from county-to-county.
-However, the typical court costs are $250.
-That includes the filing fee, e-filing fee, postage, copies, service fees, etc. that the Clerk charges in a divorce.
-Court costs add greatly to the cost of an uncontested divorce in Georgia.
+If minor children are involved, our fee includes preparing a Parenting Plan and also all the Child Support Worksheet.
+Both of these are required by Georgia law if you and your spouse have minor children together.

 What it the Total Cost of an Uncontested Divorce?

-Again, the total cost of any particular uncontested divorce may vary from the typical cost.
+If you have unusual issues, the total cost of any particular uncontested divorce may vary from the typical cost.
 However, using our uncontested divorce process, the total cost for an uncontested divorce with no minor children is usually $649 ($399 for our fee and $250 for court costs).
-The typical total cost for an uncontested divorce with no minor children is $999 ($749 for our fee and $250 for court costs).
+The typical total cost for an uncontested divorce with no minor children is $1,049 ($799 for our fee and $250 for court costs).